Asynchronousx/LostQueue/README.md

 The usage is pretty straightforward and could be done in two ways:

 ## Release
-If you download the .exe file from the release section, just follow this steps:
+Download the .exe file from the release section and follow this steps:
-- Open the game with your desired resolution (Actually supported: 720p, 1080p, 1440p, 2160p)
+- Open the game with your desired resolution: actually supported: 720p, 1080p, 1440p, 2160p BORDERLESS!
 - Queue into a server
 - Alt+Tab and open the .exe file to start the overlay